Support

 SB 306 Workers' Compensation - Prescription Drug and Pharmaceutical Services - Reimbursements Sen. Pamela Beidle (32-D)

-Requiring the State Workers' Compensation Commission to regulate fees and other charges for the reimbursements of prescription drugs and pharmaceutical services; and limiting covered reimbursements to a cost index or indexes.
-Finance Health Care & Biopharma - Support
+Requiring the State Workers' Compensation Commission to regulate fees and other charges for the reimbursements of prescription drugs and pharmaceutical services under certain circumstances; limiting covered reimbursements to a cost index or indexes; and requiring the Maryland Prescription Drug Affordability Board to conduct a study on prescription drug affordability challenges related to workers' compensation claims and report its findings and recommendations to certain committees of the General Assembly by March 1, 2026.
+Economic Matters

 Workers' Comp & UI - Support